Your grant agreement

 - European Charter for Researchers and Code of Conduct for the Recruitment of Researchers

-Horizon 2020 – COFUND:
+Horizon Europe – COFUND:

-- COFUND 2020 Coordinators’ day - presentations
+- COFUND 2021 Beneficiaries' Day - presentations

 Horizon Europe – MSCA and Citizens: